 We can see the move away from our desktops and iPads and towards our mobiles through other industries.
 The gaming industry is beginning to utilize new 5G technologies in order to allow gamers to play games that require a lot of processing power, such as Minecraft and Fortnite multiplayer modes, on their mobiles.
-The online casino industry has seen sites be further optimized for mobile, with the William Hill casino offering being available as an app so players can engage with online slots, table games including poker and blackjack, and live casino just as they would be able to on the desktop.
+The online entertainment industry has seen sites be further optimized for mobile, with the William Hill offering being available as an app so players can engage with entertainment just as they would be able to on the desktop.

 Most people searching for websites, no matter what the topic of the site, use their mobile devices.
 Google recently announced that it would incorporate a mobile-first indexing for the entire web from September 2020 onward.
 This means mobile-friendly and mobile-optimized sites will be given priority.
 This move is important for businesses who utilize search engine optimization and use Google to feed into their sales.
 Google is already instrumental in the latest technological implications, such as ensuring data can be synced across mobile and desktop.
 Their indexing change will mean that mobile sites and desktop sites will need to interact in a more mutually beneficial way.